 .
 The Class A Member shall prepare and timely file (on behalf of the Company) all state and local tax returns required to be filed by the Company.
 The Class A Member shall bear the costs of the preparation and filing of the Company’s returns.

 .
-The Company and the Members acknowledge that for United States federal income tax purposes the Company will be disregarded as an entity separate from Enron Communications pursuant to Treasury Regulation §301.7701-3 as long as all the Membership Interests of the Company are owned for federal income tax purposes by Enron Communications or a combination of Enron Communications and another entity which is owned for federal income tax purposes by Enron Communications and which entity itself is so disregarded.
+The Company and the Members acknowledge that for United States federal income tax purposes the Company will be disregarded as an entity separate from Enron Communications pursuant to Treasury Regulation §301.7701-3 as long as all the Membership Interests of the Company are owned [for federal income tax purposes ] by Enron Communications or a combination of Enron Communications and another entity which is owned [for federal income tax purposes ] by Enron Communications and which entity itself is so disregarded.

 .
 The Class A Member shall keep or cause to be kept at the principal office of the Company or at such other location the Class A Member deems appropriate complete and accurate books and records of the Company, supporting documentation of the transactions with respect to the conduct of the Company’s business and minutes of the proceedings of its Members, and any other books and records that are required to be maintained by applicable Law.